Configure SSO with SCIM for system users (Admin SSO)

 Initial System Admin

-Before you can configure SSO, SCIM, or Group Mapping, HP creates a dedicated initial System Admin account for your organization.
-This account is used to perform the one‑time setup of your HP Insights environment.
+Before configuring SSO, SCIM, or Group Mapping, HP provisions a dedicated System Admin account for your organization.
+This account is used to complete the one-time setup of your HP Insights environment.

 After the invited initial internal System Admin signs in to the HP Insights web console, they can proceed to configure SSO with SCIM.